-When you look at the gelato landscape across Sydney, what you’ll see is that you’re spoilt for choice.
+When you look at the gelato and ice cream landscape across Sydney, what you’ll see is that you’re spoilt for choice.
 To help you navigate Sydney’s sweet world of arguably the best icy treat ever, we’ve compiled an epic list of the finest gelato and ice cream around town.

 Whether you’re craving wacky flavours, booze-infused scoops, flash-freeze cups, or a gelato burger that will send you straight into a bout of summertime bliss, we’ve got your back.

-Here are all the best places in Sydney to get gelato.
+Here are all the best ice cream and gelato shops in Sydney.

 Say hello to Sydney’s award-winning gelato joint.
 Trovatino Cafe is the place to be in summer when you’re craving the good stuff and the team here is known for whipping up the best chocolate and strawberry gelato around.
 The gelato is created out the back and made fresh daily (yep, this stuff sells out in summer).
 While these guys absolutely nail the classics, the peach ice tea sorbet should also be on your foodie hit list.

 Thanon Khao San is a groovy Thai joint in Sydney’s Haymarket serving up some of the most delicious ice cream feeds around.
 You’ll find everything from traditional homemade ice cream with all the trimmings Thailand street vendors are famous for (think sweet coconut ice cream served up in an actual coconut or loaded in a sweet bun).